hwayne/tlacli/readme.md

 `tlacli` is a tool for running the TLC model checker from the command line.
 You can already run TLC from the command line, anyway, using `tlc2.TLC`, and `tlacli` only provides a subset of the functionality.
 It still has a few UX improvements, though:

 1. Nicer flag UX.
 Arguments follow the conventional "flag" format.
-You can spot-check a spec with just `python tlacli.py tlc specfile.tla`.
+You can spot-check a spec with just `tlacli check specfile.tla`.
 1. Saner defaults.
 It automatically uses `Spec` as your temporal formula, defaults to using a worker per CPU core, gives terse output, etc.
 1. You don't have to write a config file.
 You can define invariants, properties, and constants as command-line flags and `tlacli` will automatically build the proper config file for that run.
 You can also save the configuration as a template for future runs.
 You can also use _both_ a config file and flags, where the config is a template and the flags are specializations.

 ## Setup

 You need Java and Python 3.7.
-There's no package, just clone and run.
+There's no package yet; in the meantime, clone it and run `pip install -e .` This will be updated as I learn more about making python packages.

 The `requirements.txt` is only needed for testing.
-The python script is in `tlacli/tlacli`.

 ## Using

-All examples assume you are in the `tlacli/tlacli` folder.

 ```
-python tlacli.py tlc specfile.tla
+tlacli check specfile.tla
 ```

 By default, this runs `specfile.tla` with the specification `Spec`.
 You can change the run specification with the `--spec` flag.
 By default, this runs TLC with the `-terse` and `-cleanup` flags.
 The config file will be saved as `temporary.cfg`.
 You can change the filename with `--cfg-out {name}`.

 **NOTE:** Running currently creates an empty `states` directory.

+**BUG:** Currently you cannot pass in an absolute path for the specfile, at least on windows.
+You can pass in a relative path.
+See [this](https://github.com/tlaplus/tlaplus/issues/424) tlatools issue.

 ### Properties